Kentucky Derby Betting Guide

 Taking the Boom-or-Bust Approach

 If we really want to go big on betting the Kentucky Derby, we can take a boom-or-bust approach and fire on some of the much longer shots to win the race.
-The benefit here is that we can get our money back in the form of a wager credit thanks to TVG’s risk-free bet offer, so there’s a little cushion for us to land on.
+The benefit here is that we can get our money back in the form of a wager credit thanks to TVG’s insurance bet offer, so there’s a little cushion for us to land on.

 Before you go thinking we’re crazy, let’s not forget about what happened just one year ago.
 At the 145th running of the Kentucky Derby, Country Horse won the race as a 65-to-1 longshot.